 - Develop a strong regional captain cohort and support system

 - Coordinate with the national JAWS organization on regional programs/events

 - Develop regional programming that can be rolled out at low cost

-These short-term (3-4 months) task forces are created to develop solutions and recommendations for future development.
+This short-term (3-4 months) task force was created to develop solutions and recommendations for future development.

 Mentorship Task Force

 This task force will work together to make recomendations to the board for the next iteration of JAWS mentorship.
 JAWS wants to create a sustainable, comprehensive mentorship program.